 Such dramatic and spontaneous citizen responses to disasters have been repeated across the globe, from Chile, the Philippines, Japan, and Haiti.
 The proliferation of mobile devices and applications coupled with the ease and speed of online dissemination enables people to both witness and document the accidental or unexpected and has permanently changed the way we understand and respond to events around us.
 As a result, crowdsourcing and other online participatory practices are becoming increasingly important to emergency personnel.
 In contrast with established emergency management methods, crowdsourcing can provide faster localized information for situational awareness and assistance in disaster situations.

 Crowdsourcing is a model that uses the general public, or the crowd, for the purpose of utilizing skills, talents, or observations as sources of knowledge and expertise.
 In emergency situations, crowdsourcing describes a method of information collection that utilizes data received from volunteers to enable stakeholders to participate in disaster response through online forums, such as wikis and crisis mapping.5 One of the most visible ways in which crowdsourcing has been used in recent years is through the creation of platforms where volunteers or disaster-affected populations submit reports of their needs and concerns through SMS (Short Message Service) applications, such as Twitter.
+Twitter often helps to spread news faster.
+Twitter users are very much alert to get real Twitter followers.
+So it is very obvious that real users get the news and can take necessary actions according to the news.
+It’s been helpful for people around the world.
 The information is automatically geotagged with longitude and latitude coordinates that is, in turn, processed onto a centralized map for public inspection and verification, serving as a source of information for relief operations.
 Organized in this way, crowdsourcing supports faster on-the-ground assessment efforts.
 More importantly, SMS texting is proving to be the most robust form of communication during disasters.6 While it is possible that after a massive catastrophe (e.g. a 9.0 earthquake) all power could be lost, most disasters do not take down all power and Internet access.
 People continue to have reduced but useable access to SMS texting through their mobile devices.
 For example, though voice communication was lost on both landlines and cellular lines in the recent Christchurch, New Zealand and Tohoku, Japan earthquakes, SMS texting continued to be operational, making Twitter, with its SMS framework and GPS coordinates, a valuable disaster tool.7

 Crowdsourcing efforts can contribute to emergency assessment in two different ways: (a) citizen development of software platforms that contribute voluntary information regarding response needs and activities; however, this effort requires technical expertise, and (b) crisis mapping that redraws or updates online maps of disaster-stricken areas.
 Here, little or no technical expertise is needed to participate.
 Ad hoc software platforms, developed by volunteers, allow citizen users to combine best practices into user-friendly social media toolkits for risk mitigation and community response.
 They also allow for crowd-vetting of information.
 In less than two years, open source platforms have helped hundreds of thousands of people to find information, aid, and assist with recovery efforts.